natG78/BroadRate_hackathon/README.md

 # BroadRate - Multi-Tabbed Application

-Broadrave is a Flutter-based multi-tabbed application designed for newsfeeds, search functionality, review writing, and profile management.
+BroadRate is a Flutter-based multi-tabbed application designed for newsfeeds, search functionality, review writing, and profile management.
 The app allows users to post reviews, search content, manage their profile, and see a newsfeed of reviews.
+This application allows the musical theatre community to discuss shows they have seen, ask questions about shows they want to see, discuss the latest Broadway news, etc.

 ## Features